 There’s a reason why every Cosmopolitan’s headline looks exactly the same.Those headline templates sell.

 There’s a reason that every popular blog within a niche formats their posts similarly.
-It’s easier to read.
+They’re easier to read.

 Does that mean you have to be a copycat?

-No. Don’t think for a second that borrowing someone else’s format means you skimp on individuality.
+No. Don’t think for a second that borrowing someone else’s format means you give up on individuality.

 Content works the same way.
 You take the framework and adapt it to your own individual style.